defvol/unmapped/README.md

 This project trains a [ConvNet](https://en.wikipedia.org/wiki/Convolutional_neural_network) using OSM as ground truth, to automate the search of unmapped roads in OSM.

+See [rodowi/mapscan](https://github.com/rodowi/mapscan) for a point-and-click interface to this classifier.

 ### Rationale

 ![missing roads](https://raw.githubusercontent.com/rodowi/unmapped/master/screenshots/missing-roads.jpg)